hartenthaler/hh_extended_family/readme.md

 Instead, it derives the shown family groups from the existing webtrees data.

 The tab can show direct relatives, in-laws, relatives by marriage, partner chains, and descendant groups.
+For parent-child links, GEDCOM `FAMC/PEDI` values are used where available, so biological, adoptive, foster, Rada, and step relationships can be kept separate in the affected family parts.
 Users can optionally filter the visible relatives by

 * sex or gender category